 - identify patterns among errors in grammar or usage and to develop effective strategies for their own line editing.

-Topics of discussion may also include strategies for reading; the influence of language or cultural background on one’s approach to academic writing; coping with adversity, optimizing success, and becoming familiar with campus resources and social networks.
-Above all, Knight Writers work with students to develop a spirit of inquiry and a sense of empowerment through academic writing.
+Topics of discussion may also include strategies for reading; the influence of language or cultural background on one’s approach to academic writing; and becoming familiar with campus resources and social networks.
+Above all, KNIGHT WRITERS work with students to develop a spirit of inquiry and a sense of empowerment through academic writing.